project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ### Extend Sunbird

-If you plan to modify and contribute code to the Sunbird project, we recommend you [Install Sunbird on Laptop]( developer-docs/installation/installing_sunbirdon_laptop/){:target="_blank"}.
+If you plan to modify and contribute code to the Sunbird project, we recommend you [Install Sunbird on your machine](developer-docs/installation/installing_sunbirdon_machine/){:target="_blank"}.
 This allows you to get started quickly and help extend Sunbird.

 ### Deploy Sunbird for up to 10 Thousand Users